shama/base-element/README.md

 ## api

 ### `var element = new BaseElement([attachTo])`
-`attachTo` is a DOM element you want to append to.
-Defaults to `document.body`.
+`attachTo` is a DOM element you want to append to such as `document.body`

-If you pass in `false` then the element will not automatically append itself to a parent node.
-This is useful if you plan on handling the rendering of the virtual tree on your own.
+By default, the element will not attach itself to a parent node.
+This is useful for handling the rendering on your own.

 ### `element.send(name[, params...])`
 Sends an event up with a given `name` and `params`.